-If you think road tripping is as easy as hopping in the car and driving, you're right.
-That's exactly why we love road trips.
-They're the vacation you can take on any budget, in any season, with just about any amount of time.
+If you think road-tripping is as easy as hopping in the car and driving, you’re right.
+That’s exactly why road trips rock.
+They’re good for basically any budget, any season, and any amount of time.

-But that doesn't mean you can't level up from road-trip rookie to expert adventurer.
-We partnered with Chase Auto and Subaru to ask three top-notch road trippers—mom-of-five (yep, five!)
-Jodi Mockabee, outdoor-obsessed pet owner Alex Borsuk, and globe-trotter Layla Motamedinia—for their best advice for hitting the road with confidence.
+But that doesn’t mean you can’t level up from road-trip rookie to expert adventurer.
+We asked three top-notch road-trippers for their best advice for hitting the road with confidence.
 Here’s who weighed in:

 For example, this summer Borsuk and her husband took a weeknight road trip.
 Yep, you read that right.
 On a weeknight.
 How’d they do it?
-They left work at 5 p.m., drove an hour up a mountain, and pitched a tent in time to watch the sunset.
-They were gone for only one night, but it allowed them to reconnect and recharge before going back to work the next morning.
+They left work at 5 p.m., drove up a nearby mountain (it took about an hour), and pitched a tent in time to watch the sunset.
+Not only were they able to reconnect and recharge, but they were able to be back at work the next morning.

 Mockabee says planning short road trips in between bigger getaways also works well for her family.
 “This keeps vacation low stress and doable, as all of our energy and funds do not go toward one trip,” she says.

-No matter how organized you are, you're probably going to forget to pack something (your toothbrush, a phone charger, enough underwear).
-In fact, Mockabee says they "always forget something," but she never lets that hold them back from an adventure.
-"The beauty of a road trip is that there is usually a drugstore or gas station on the way at some point," she says.
+No matter how organized you are, you’re probably going to forget to pack something (like your toothbrush, a phone charger, or enough underwear).
+In fact, Mockabee says they “always forget something,” but she never lets that hold them back from an adventure.
+“The beauty of a road trip is that there is usually a drugstore or gas station on the way at some point,” she says.

-So you don’t need to worry that you’ll constantly be wondering what you left at home get the best of you.
-As Borsuk says, "there's always somewhere to stop if you forget something."
+So you don’t need to worry that you’ll constantly be wondering what you left at home.
+As Borsuk says, “There’s always somewhere to stop if you forget something.”

-Even though we're advocates of packing light, pillows are a must.
+Even though it’s great to pack as light as possible, pillows are a must.
 Mockabee says she never goes on a road trip without them.
-"I think it helps [my kids] settle into any new place fairly easily, [and it] provides them with a comfy spot in the car to rest," she says.
+“I think it helps [my kids] settle into any new place fairly easily, [and it] provides them with a comfy spot in the car to rest,” she says.

-Even if you aren't traveling with kids, packing pillows—or a favorite blanket or teddy bear (we won't judge)—can make you feel at home and make it easier to take naps (or sleep overnight) in your car.
+Even if you aren’t traveling with kids, packing pillows — or a favorite blanket or teddy bear (we won’t judge) — can make you feel at home.
+It can also make it easier to take naps (or sleep overnight) in your car.

 OK, so your car might not ever be Optimus Prime, but that doesn’t mean it can’t be a hotel, a kitchen, and a planetarium all in one.
 “We not only drive our vehicle to our destination, but we also sleep in it,” Borsuk says.
 “It allows us to camp in some pretty cool places and helps us afford these mini weekend vacations.”